nextprocurement/pdf2txt/README.md

 ### Usage
-First remenber to have the virtual enviroment already activated.
+Firstly remember to have the virtual enviroment already activated.
 Then,

 ```bash
 python pipeline/pipeline.py  \